bsayli/codegen-blueprint/docs/architecture/architecture-enforcement-contract.md

 #### REST boundary isolation (Spring Web only)

+Enforced only when:

+* `spring-boot-starter-web` is present

 Rules:

 * REST controllers must not expose domain types in:
   * Return types
   * Parameters
   * Generic signatures
 * Controller DTOs must not depend on domain

 **Rationale**

 * Controller layer is the public HTTP boundary
-* Domain must remain internal
+* Domain types must never cross that boundary
+* Controllers must not bypass the service layer by invoking domain services directly

 ---